zhengying-liu/autodl-contrib/README.md

 ### Under AutoNLP format (text)
-For text datasets, your unlabelled data must be in the form of a text files listing examples as text lines : the name of the file should be `unlabelled.data`.
+For text datasets, your unlabelled data must be in the form of a text file listing examples as text lines : the name of the file should be `unlabelled.data`.
 You must also provide the same `train.data` and `train.solution` files you used for converting your train and test sets with `check_n_format.py`.
 It will allow the script to know the vocabulary of your NLP dataset.
 You must also provide a `meta.json` file similar to the one you provided to `check_n_format.py`.
 You will fill it with :

 ```
 {